 - Kudos to Jim Clar, associate director of admissions, for his induction into the Section V Boys Soccer Hall of Fame.
 Clar was a standout at Gates Chili High School and at SUNY Geneseo, earning All-SUNYAC recognition.

-- A travelling art exhibition curated by K. Johnson Bowles, vice president for College Advancement, is now on show at the North Carolina Museum of History in Raleigh.
+- A traveling art exhibition curated by K. Johnson Bowles, vice president for College Advancement, is now on show at the North Carolina Museum of History in Raleigh.
 Entitled, "Scent of the Pine, You Know How I Feel: North Carolina Art from the Jonathan P. Alcott Collection," the exhibition highlights North Carolina scenes and features 73 paintings by artists with ties to the Tar Heel State.
 The artwork spans two centuries and numerous styles, from realism and American Impressionism to postmodernism and folk art.
 The exhibition will be on display until Dec.
 4, 2016.

 - Administrative Director of Student Health and Counseling Erin Halligan Avery offered a pre-conference workshop entitled “An Introduction to Constructive Clinical Supervision” at the North Atlantic Regional Counseling Education and Supervision Conference, "Enriching Our Professional Counselor Identity Through Dynamic Scholarship and Practice,” on Thursday, September 22, 2016, in Syracuse, N.Y.